-In the near future East Birmingham's jobs market will benefit from a number of significant developments both within the area and nearby:
+In the near future the East Birmingham jobs market will benefit from a number of significant developments both within the area and nearby:

-- At Peddimore near Castle Vale, 6,500 jobs will be created as part of the development of a 71 hectare site for business and manufacturing uses. - 36,000 jobs will be created by new developments in the city centre including the transformation of the Curzon area in the vicinity of the new HS2 station. - The development of the former LDV and Alstom sites at Washwood Heath to create the HS2 Rolling Stock Maintenance Depot, HS2 Network Control Centre and a range of other employment uses is expected to create 2,000 jobs. - HS2 will also facilitate major growth at UK Central in Solihull, near Birmingham Airport, the NEC and the new HS2 station including up to 5,000 new homes and supporting 70,000 new and existing jobs. - The development of the Wheels site within the Bordesley Park Area Action Plan area for employment and industrial uses creating up to 3000 jobs. - The Council is committed to revitalising local centres across the city and has published proposals in the Urban Centres Framework for a number of major centres including Meadway, Bordesley Green, Coventry Road, Alum Rock Road and Stechford.
+- At Peddimore near Castle Vale, 6,500 jobs will be created as part of the development of a 71 hectare site for business and manufacturing uses. - 36,000 jobs will be created by new developments in the city centre including the transformation of the Curzon area in the vicinity of the new HS2 station. - The development of the former LDV and Alstom sites at Washwood Heath to create the HS2 Rolling Stock Maintenance Depot, HS2 Network Control Centre and a range of other employment uses is expected to create 2,000 jobs. - HS2 will also facilitate major growth at UK Central in Solihull, near Birmingham Airport, the NEC and the new HS2 interchange station including up to 5,000 new homes and supporting 70,000 new and existing jobs. - The development of the Wheels site within the Bordesley Park Area Action Plan area for employment and industrial uses creating up to 3000 jobs. - The Council is committed to revitalising local centres across the city and has published proposals in the Urban Centres Framework for a number of major centres including Meadway, Bordesley Green, Coventry Road, Alum Rock Road and Stechford. - The Council is working alongside the Birmingham Anchor Institution Network and local employers, so that as many of these newly created jobs are given to people in East Birmingham.